-Right after graduation he prepared several plaster and reinforced concrete works, but already in 1958 his main material of choice was wood.
+Right after graduation, he prepared several plasters and reinforced concrete works, but already in 1958, his main material of choice was wood.
 Starting from the first half of the nineteen sixties he started using unhewn logs, field stones, leather straps, and hemp ropes.
-One of the first cycles of this type, called ‘Nightmares’ was presented in the Kraków Planty park in 1962, and two years later along with other works at an exhibition organised by Krzysztofory Gallery, at which he presented his output many a time later on.
+One of the first cycles of this type, called Nightmares was presented in the Kraków Planty park in 1962, and two years later along with other works at an exhibition organized by Krzysztofory Gallery, at which he presented his output many a time later on.

-Starting from the nineteen seventies, he involved in projects, and created sculptures called ‘Altars’, ‘Rounds’, ‘Rituals’, and (mostly in the nineteen eighties) ‘Masses’, in which he referred to historic threads, current social and political situation, as well as religious and philosophical issues.
+Starting from the nineteen seventies, he was involved in projects and created sculptures called Altars, Rounds, Rituals, and (mostly in the nineteen-eighties) Masses, in which he referred to historic threads, current social and political situations, as well as religious and philosophical issues.

 His works are in the collection of National Museums in Kraków, Warsaw, Wrocław, Łódź, Poznań, MOCAK in Kraków, Łódź, Zachęta in Warsaw, Polish Sculpture Centre in Orońsko, CSW in Warsaw, as well as Stedelijk Museum in Amsterdam, Museum in Bochum, Louisiana Museum of Modern Art w Humlebaek, Museum of Modern Art in Ljubljana, Würth Museum in Künzeslau, Wilhelm-Lehmbruck Museum der Stadt in Duisburg, Hisrshorn Museum in Washington, and are owned by private art collectors.